 Our layout_mode

-function has to handle one tricky case,
+method has to handle one tricky case,

 where a node contains both block children like a <p>